Remote Work Cybersecurity Challenges

 How to reduce the risk:

-Bottom line: unknown hardware are not just inconvenient, they can be active attack platforms.
-Protecting against them is a critical part of overcoming today’s remote work challenges.
+Bottom line: Unknown hardware is not just an inconvenience.
+It can be a direct attack vector.
+Protecting against these threats is essential for overcoming remote work cybersecurity challenges.

 While remote work presents several security challenges, effective solutions are available.
 Sepio stands out as a leader in Rogue Device Mitigation (RDM), offering comprehensive solutions to address these issues.